peterwittek/peterwittek.com/content/making-your-manuscripts-available.md

 Category: Academic publishing
 Tags: Academic publishing
 Slug: making-your-manuscripts-available
+Summary: You are legally allowed to put a PDF of your paper online.
+Pre-publication manuscripts can be published in an institutional repository or on arXiv.

 If a PDF is not available for free download, your paper will have a limited reach.
 Most publishers allow uploading a pre-publication version